iocafe/iocafe-doc/source/security/authentication/200114-device-identification-at-connect.rst

 Pairing is popular way how an IO device gets the list of accepted server certificates and how user account on server can be created for a new IO device.

-Client verifies server ceriticate to know that that the server is legimate
+Client verifies server certificate to know that that the server is legitimate

 * server presents a valid certificate (and proves it holds matching private key).
-* client knows it can connecto to the server if server certificate matches to list of accepted certificates stored in client.
+* client knows it can connect to a server if server certificate matches to list of accepted certificates stored in client.

 Server identifies client by user name (device name + number) and password